FarkostInteractive/VerdantPage/Documentation/UserGuide/UsingAffectors.md

 # Using Affectors

+So far we've added a bunch of vegetation and animated it with wind, but we haven't really been able to interact with it at all.
+Verdant allows us to do that by using affectors, which are components made specifically to influence vegetation at runtime in a few different ways.
+We can use them to animate grass as a character moves through it, cut it with a sword, rejuvenate it as magic passes through it or any number of other things.

 ## Table of contents
-{: .no_toc }

-## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-So far we've added a bunch of vegetation and animated it with wind, but we haven't really been able to interact with it at all.
-Verdant allows us to do that by using affectors, which are components made specifically to influence vegetation at runtime in a few different ways.
-We can use them to animate grass as a character moves through it, cut it with a sword, rejuvenate it as magic passes through it or any number of other things.

 ## The three types